If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Included Tools

-Extra tools can help you get a more thorough clean around the house.
-We wouldn’t be anywhere without the additional tools that came with our Dyson.
+Extra tools help you get a more thorough clean around the house.
+I would be lost without the additional attachments that came with my Dyson.

-The V10 comes with three handy tools: a combination tool, no brush extension, and a crevice tool.
-These can help with cleaning out the car, under furniture, between couch cushions, up the stairs, along the edge of a room, and much more.
+The V10 Motorhead typically includes basic essentials: a combination tool and a crevice tool.
+These help with cleaning the car, getting between couch cushions, vacuuming stairs, and dusting along baseboards.

-However, the V11 comes with five tools.
-This includes a mini-motorized tool, a crevice tool, a dirt brush, a soft dusting brush, and a combination tool.
-So with your V11 purchase, you do get more accessories to help with your cleaning routine.
+However, the V11 Torque Drive usually comes with a wider array of accessories (though this varies by specific retail package).
+You often get a mini-motorized tool for upholstery, a crevice tool, a stiff dirt brush, a soft dusting brush, and a combination tool.
+With the V11 purchase, you generally receive more weapons in your cleaning arsenal.

 Winner